BESIDE THE SEA - TEN OF THE BEST

 Duncannon New Ross Co Wexford

 Highly-regarded Euro-Toques chef Billy Whitty and his partner Joanne Harding run their modern stone fronted dormer home as a restaurant with rooms; overlooking the picturesque fishing village of Duncannon, with lovely views of the beach and mountains, there’s a cosy seating area and Billy’s fine training shows through in the many delightful dishes on dinner menus which are changed daily.
-Four well-appointed bedrooms (one with full bath and shower, the others with shower only) are quiet and comfortable to - this can be a hard place to leave.
+Local produce is very much the star here, especially seafood, and, alongside the many other trusted suppliers listed, you will find several members of his family: the Duncannon crab and lobster are supplied by Billy’s father, Tommy; free range pork is supplied by his sister, Wendy, and her husband Scott; and Billy and Joanne produce their own vegetables as much as possible, in their garden and poyltunnel.
+Food doesn’t get much more local than that, and you can buy their homemade breads to take home.
+The four well-appointed bedrooms are quiet and comfortable too - this can be a hard place to leave.
 (Aldridge Lodge was our Newcomer of the Year in 2006).

 The Herons Rest B&B